Dawn Egan ~ biography

 Though born in Sydney, Dawn Egan grew up in the Central West town of Bathurst, NSW, where she began playing the guitar and singing folk songs in local halls and coffee shops at the age of fifteen.

-While still at high school, Dawn met songwriter Nigel Foote who was visiting the Morgan family at Abercrombie House, across the road from where she was staying... they would marry ten years later.
+While still at high school, Dawn met Nigel Foote who was visiting the Morgan family at Abercrombie House, across the road from where she was staying ... they would marry ten years later.

 After settling in the Blue Mountains in 1983, Dawn took up the Celtic harp, and two years later began working professionally as a folk duo with Nigel playing guitar.
-The couple were soon in demand for their peaceful, traditional music, playing over 1000 gigs in the mountains during the next ten years.
+The couple found they were soon in demand for their atmospheric, traditional music, and they established themselves as full-time folk musicians in the mountains.

-In 1998, Egan began recording for the ABC Music Label, releasing four CDs of traditional Celtic Harp tunes, produced by Andrew Knight.
-Dawn received two ARIA Award nominations for the work.
+Dawn signed with the ABC Music Label in 1998, releasing four CDs of traditional Celtic Harp tunes, produced by Andrew Knight, and for which she was nominated for two ARIA Awards.

 Quotes